ceciliabinck/Binck-Explores-Project/README.md

 ### Content :black_nib:

-Most of the contant in this project are frome the webpage www.binckexplores.com.
+Most of the contant in this project are frome the webpage <a href="www.binckexplores.com">Binck Explores</a>.
 The rest of the content is written by myself.

 ### Media :camera:
 The photos used in this site were obtained from the folder photo's on my computer.
 All the photos used on this site are made by myself while traveling different countries.